Non-Facebook Users: Please Comment Here

 Following are five steps for dealing with negative comments and criticism online.
 Say, for instance, someone is complaining about your return policy on Facebook, but it’s very clear what it is and you’ve never strayed from it.
-Your other Facebook fans will chalk that person up to just being a complainer. recently was asked to look at the Facebook wall for a friend.
+Your other Facebook fans will chalk that person up to just being a complainer.
+The web doesn’t change that.
+Then take it offline.

 Comment by Facebook or WordPress